Engineering-Research-Lab/Engineering-Research-Lab/README.md

 # Processing

  Training and conversation model are close to the natural way of receiving information, asking for question and answering, looking or requesting for answer.
-Starts with voided memory content and updates with user/teacher interlocutor input creating contextual scenario able to process, reflect, evaluate and use memory for dialogue generation, follow context nodes and find content based meaning.
+Starts with voided memory content and updates with user/teacher interlocutor input, follow context nodes and find content based meaning in dialogue generation.

 # Functionality